rosell-dk/exec-with-fallback/README.md

 // $return (string | false) is now false in case of failure or the last line of the output
 ```

-## Current state: near stable
+## Current state: stable
 It is now tested across many platforms and PHP versions.
-Not tested in 5.6 yet, though.
+Not tested in PHP 5.6 yet, though.

-TODO:
-- Test when errors are directed to StdOut (2>&1)